space-concordia-spacecraft/kronos/lib/README.md

 Busses are used to connect the various components of a system together.
 Each bus is limited to a carrying single event type and may not switch the event type it is carrying at runtime.

 Busses are designed to cover all possible connection cases between components.
 This means that a bus can be used as a one-to-one, many-to-one, one-to-many, and many-to-many connection.
-However, there are two main types of busses (synchronous and asynchronous), each with its own restrictions.
+There are two main types of busses (synchronous and asynchronous), each with its own restrictions.

 It is important to note that busses are used through bus invocations.
 A bus invocation may be synchronous or asynchronous and is determined by the type of the bus that is being invoked.
 A bus invocation may need an input message struct depending on the type of message being sent.
 A bus invocation may also have a return type, only if it is synchronous.
 In _**ALL CASES**_, it is the _**RECEIVING COMPONENT's JOB**_ to delete any message data received, as it is _**ALWAYS**_ copied before being sent.